SpenceKonde/arduino-tiny-841/README.md

 * On the 1634 and 841, when using the Optiboot bootloader, the Watchdog Timer interrupt vector will always point to the start of the program, and cannot be used for other functionality.
 Because the 1634 and 841 do not have built-in bootloader support, this is achieved with "virtual boot" feature of Optiboot.
 This bootloader rewrites the reset and WDT interrupt vectors, pointing the WDT vector at the start of the program (where the reset vector would have pointed), and the reset vector to the bootloader (as there is no BOOTRST fuse).
 This does not effect the 828 (it has hardware bootloader support), nor does it effect the 1634 or 841 if they are programmed via ISP.
 * Some people have problems programming it with USBAsp and TinyISP - but this is not readily reproducible ArduinoAsISP works reliably.
 In some cases, it has been found that connecting reset to ground while using the ISP programmer fixes things (particularly when using the USBAsp with eXtremeBurner AVR) - if doing this, you must release reset (at least momentarily) after each batch of programming operation.
 * Even the ATTiny1634R chips, with the supposedly better-calibrated internal oscillator, are occasionally unable to do serial communication at 57600 baud.
-* When using weird clock frequencies (ones with a frequency (in mhz) by which 64 cannot be divided evenly), micros() is 4-5 times slower (~110 clocks); it reports the time at the point when it was called, not the end.
-For really weird ones (ie, if you add your own), it is slower still.
-The upside of this is that at least it gives reasonably accurate numbers back even on exotic clock speeds, whereas the "stock" millis() executes equally fast at all clock speeds, and just returns bogus values with wierd ones.
+* When using weird clock frequencies (ones with a frequency (in mhz) by which 64 cannot be divided evenly), micros() is 4-5 times slower (~110 clocks); it still reports the time at the point when it was called, not the end, however, and the time it gives is pretty close to reality (w/in 1% or so).
+This combination of performance and accuracy is the result of hand tuning for these clock speeds.
+For really weird clock speeds (ie, if you add your own), it will be slower still - hundreds of clock cycles - on the plus side, it still gives reasonably accurate numbers back even on exotic clock speeds, ("stock" micros() executes equally fast at all clock speeds, and just returns bogus values with anything that 64 doesn't divide evenly by)

 Installation